weaversa/cryptol-course/labs/Language/Basics.md

    `add 1` takes a 32-bit bitvector and returns a 32-bit
     bitvector.
 When it is applied to a 32-bit bitvector it adds one to that bitvector.
 Other examples to illustrate partial application:
-  * Really `addUncurried` is a function of one argument.
-That argument is a tuple which makes `addUncurried (28, 20)` look just like a two argument function in many languages.
+  * `addUncurried` is really a function of one argument.
+It happens that that argument is a tuple which makes `addUncurried (28, 20)` look just like a two argument function in many languages.